Has your customer/ client paid more than they needed to? Do you need to adjust the rebate of this transaction in QuickBooks?

 To redeem a rebate, You need to follow the below steps:

 This will remove the amount of cash from your account.
-You can create reports of income account to easily search for these memos and transactions related to them.
-Report filters can simplify the searching option by providing various criteria through which you can narrow down your search.
+You can create reports of income accounts to easily search for these memos and transactions related to them.
+Report filters can simplify the search option by providing various criteria through which you can narrow down your search.

 Step Four: Record Vendor Rebate in QuickBooks